PW-Sat2/PWSat2OBC/doc/CodingStyle.md

-## PW-Sat2 Code Style
+## PW-Sat 2 Code Style

 This short document describes preferred style for the OBC C source files.

 #### Indentation

-PW-Sat2 source code uses 4 spaces for statement indentation.
+PW-Sat 2 source code uses 4 spaces for statement indentation.
 Having short indentation style should not be read as encouragement for writing code with deeply nested code blocks.
 When you need more than three indentation levels than you are doing something wrong or you are trying to put too much logic in single function.
 In both cases the code should be fixed so it can be easily read & understood.

 Do not put multiple statements in single line.
 Such style is much more error prone: